 Parents made applications for themselves and did not think they needed to for their children, so no child was submitted.

 Parents of children ignored the settlement scheme and did not apply for themselves or their children.

 The child was in care, and the Local authority overlooked the need to apply for his child.

-‘H’ the relevant EEA national arrived in the UK and subsequently become homeless being forced to living on the street, he was later offered employment with food and living accommodation instead of pay.
-In order to secure this employment, ‘H’ was forced to surrender his passport to the employer. the employer failed to return the passport back to ‘H’.
+‘H’ the relevant EEA national arrived in the UK and subsequently become homeless being forced to live on the street, he was later offered employment with food and living accommodation instead of pay.
+To secure this employment, ‘H’ was forced to surrender his passport to the employer. the employer failed to return the passport to ‘H’.
 There are present reasonable grounds to suggest ‘H’ is a victim of modern slavery.

 ‘K’ is an EEA national; she is 80 years old and suffers from dementia, ‘K’ lives in a care home as she struggles with everyday tasks.
 The care home staff forget to apply for EUSS for ’K’ and only complete the application process after the deadline date this will satisfy the reasonable grounds threshold.

 ‘M’ is 27 years old, he contracts COVID-19 and is hospitalised.
 He is seriously unwell and is placed on a ventilator, and as a result, he is not able to apply under the EUSS until much later, this will constitute reasonable grounds for late application.

 N has been resident in the UK since 2014 and was sentenced to imprisonment for 6 months.
 The prison confirms that there had been practical difficulties in facilitation and assisting prisoners with resettlement-related applications.
 This situation will constitute reasonable grounds for late application.